 PD Law Solicitors, 6 Mulberry Avenue, Widnes, Cheshire WA8 0WN are regulated by the Solicitors Regulation Authority (SRA) number SRA ID: 556246 in England and Wales.

-As a regulated practice, we process personal information in accordance with data protection legislation and in line with obligations imposed on us under the SRA Code of Conduct 2011.
+As a regulated practice, we process personal information in accordance with data protection legislation and in line with obligations imposed on us under the SRA Codes of Conduct 2019.

 How we collect your personal information

 We collect, retain and process personal information to enable us to give legal advice, provide legal services and conduct legal proceedings on behalf of our clients.

 We may collect personal information in a number of ways, including: